kartikprajapat/DevOps/Node-JS/Asynchronous.md

 Here is the approach of nodeJS (an asynchronous, "non blocking" approach)

-    getDbConnection(connectionString, function(err, conn)); //here the getDbConnection takes two parameters rather than the above one which takes only the single one, here the second parameter is a function which makes node independent in terms of execution, here the getDbConnection is called meanwhile when the getDbConnection is getting the connection from database, node is doing some other task.
+    getDbConnection(connectionString, function(err, conn)){ //here the getDbConnection takes two parameters rather than the above one which takes only the single one, here the second parameter is a function which makes node independent in terms of execution, here the getDbConnection is called meanwhile when the getDbConnection is getting the connection from database, node is doing some other task.
 The function(the second parameter) is helping in this process, "function" acts as a CALLBACK funation that sends the result back to the getDbConnection once it is done, in the case there is some error then it returns error in err variable.

+    conn.createStatement(function(err, stmt)){ //this works same as the above but the only difference is that here only callack function has been used as a parameter

+    var results = stmt.executeQuery(sqlQuery); // this variable does not contains the result immidiately from the DB, it takes time to get response so we uses an approach called "EventEmitter"

+    result.on('row', function(result)) { // this is the EventEmitter which is capable of emmiting events in future when each row of the query is available.
+        //print result
+    });
+    });
+    });

+# Some points to remember in callbacks:

+    1. Error parameter should be the first parameterto the callback function

+            var handleResults = function(error, results) {
+                //some code
+            }

+     2. A callback function should be the last parameter to the function:

+            getStuff(inputParam, handleResults); //here handleResults is the callback functions